EU makes last-ditch bid for Serbia-Kosovo deal

 Even if the EU opens accession talks, Serbia is unlikely to join before at least 2020.
 Fellow former Yugoslav republic Slovenia joined in 2004.
 Croatia follows in July and Montenegro has begun membership talks.
 Macedonia is a candidate for membership, Bosnia has yet to apply and Kosovo is last in the queue.

-In a report on Macedonia, enlargement commissioner Fuele said progress had been made despite a spike in political tensions and reported "new momentum" in efforts to resolve a long-running row with Greece over Macedonia's name, which is holding up its integration with the EU and NATO.
+In a report on Macedonia, EU enlargement commissioner Stefan Fule said progress had been made despite a spike in political tensions and reported "new momentum" in efforts to resolve a long-running row with Greece over Macedonia's name, which is holding up its integration with the EU and NATO.

 (Additional reporting by Aleksandar Vasovic in Belgrade and Adrian Croft in Brussels; Writing by Matt Robinson; Editing by Alison Williams)